oneminch/Notes/Object-Oriented Programming.md

 }
 ```

+> [!note]
+> For a Java object to be considered polymorphic, it has to pass more than one **IS-A** test.
+>
+> All Java objects pass the IS-A test for their own type and for the class Object.
+Hence, they are polymorphic.

 #### Method Overloading

 - Method overloading can be implemented in two different ways that involve implementing two or more methods with the same name.
+- Occurs within a class.
-- One difference is in the numbers of arguments the methods take.
+- One difference is in **the numbers of arguments** the methods take.

 ```java
 public class Calculator {